-1 transit authority established under the Regional Metropolitan Transit 2 Authority Act; 3 (2) Combined statistical area means two or more adjacent 4 metropolitan statistical areas or micropolitan statistical areas 5 delineated by the United States Office of Management and Budget as a 6 combined statistical area under standards developed using data from the 7 2010 Census of Population by the United States Bureau of the Census, and 8 data from the 2006-2010 American Community Survey 5-Year Estimate by the 9 United States Bureau of the Census, as such delineations existed on April 10 10, 2018; 11 (3) Governing body means the city council of a city or the village 12 board of trustees of a village; 13 (4) Metropolitan statistical area means a core-based statistical 14 area delineated by the United States Office of Management and Budget as a 15 metropolitan statistical area under standards developed using data from 16 the 2010 Census of Population by the United States Bureau of the Census, 17 and data from the 2006-2010 American Community Survey 5-Year Estimate by 18 the United States Bureau of the Census, as such delineations existed on 19 April 10, 2018; 20 (5) Micropolitan statistical area means a core-based statistical 21 area delineated by the United States Office of Management and Budget as a 22 micropolitan statistical area under standards developed using data from 23 the 2010 Census of Population by the United States Bureau of the Census, 24 and data from the 2006-2010 American Community Survey 5-Year Estimate by 25 the United States Bureau of the Census, as such delineations existed on 26 April 10, 2018; 27 (6) Municipality means any city or village in the State of Nebraska; 28 (7) Revenue bonds means revenue bonds issued by a regional 29 metropolitan transit authority established under the Regional 30 Metropolitan Transit Authority Act; and 31 (8) Territory means the operating jurisdiction of a regional

-1 metropolitan transit authority as established pursuant to section 4 of 2 this act.

-(1) A transit authority established under the Transit 3 Sec.
-4. 4 Authority Law which serves one or more municipalities located within the same metropolitan statistical area or combined statistical area may 5 convert into a regional metropolitan transit authority upon a two-thirds 6 7 vote of the board of directors of such transit authority.
-As of the effective date of such conversion, to be specified at the time of such 8 9 vote, such transit authority shall remain a body corporate and politic 10 and a governmental subdivision of the State of Nebraska, but thereafter shall be known as the Regional Metropolitan Transit Authority of . . . .
-11 12 (filling out the blank with the name of the municipality that established 13 the transit authority under the Transit Authority Law or of the municipality, municipalities, region, metropolitan statistical area, or 14 15 combined statistical area comprising the regional metropolitan transit 16 authority).
-In addition to the powers and authority granted under the 17 Transit Authority Law, such regional metropolitan transit authority shall have and possess all of the powers and authority of, together with the 18 19 duties and responsibilities of, a regional metropolitan transit authority pursuant to the Regional Metropolitan Transit Authority Act.
-The 20 21 operating jurisdiction of such regional metropolitan transit authority 22 shall be deemed to extend to all areas within the boundaries of the 23 municipality that established the transit authority under the Transit 24 Authority Law, as may thereafter be expanded.
+(3) Governing body means the city council of a city or the village board - trustees of a village; - (4) Metropolitan statistical area means a core-based statistical ar delineated by the United States Office of Management and Budget as metropolitan statistical area under standards developed using data from the 2010 Census of Population by the United States Bureau of the Census, and data from the 2006-2010 American Community Survey 5-Year Estimate by the United States Bureau of the Census, as such delineations existed on April 10, 2018; - (5) Micropolitan statistical area means a core-based statistical area delineated by the United States Office of Management and Budget as a micropolitan statistical area under standards developed using data from the 2010 Census of Population by the United States Bureau of the Census, and data from the 2006-2010 American Community Survey 5-Year Estimate by the United States Bureau of the Census, as such delineations existed on April 10, 2018; (6) Municipality means any city or village in the State of Nebraska; - (7) Revenue bonds means revenue bonds issued by a regional metropolitan transit authority established under the Regional Metropolitan Transit Authority Act; and - (8) Territory means the operating jurisdiction of a regional metropolitan - transit authority as established pursuant to section 4 of this act.
+Sec.
+4. (1) A transit authority established under the Transit more municipalities which located within serves the one or metropolitan statistical area or combined statistical area may convert into a regional metropolitan transit authority upon a two-thirds vote of the board of directors of such transit authority.
+As of the effective date of such conversion, to be specified at the time of such vote, such transit authority shall remain a body corporate and politic and a governmental subdivision of the State of Nebraska, but thereafter shall be known as the Regional Metropolitan Transit Authority of (filling out the blank with the name of the municipality that established the transit authority under the Transit Authority Law or of the municipality, municipalities, region, metropolitan statistical area, or combined statistical area comprising the regional metropolitan transit authority.
+In addition to the powers and authority granted under the Transit Authority Law, such regional metropolitan transit authority shall have and possess all of the powers and authority of, together with the duties and responsibilities of, a regional metropolitan transit authority pursuant to the Regional Metropolitan Transit Authority Act.
+The operating jurisdiction of such regional metropolitan transit authority that established the transit authority under the Transit Authority Law, as may thereafter be expanded.